PokemonSanFran/pokeemerald-expansion/docs/docs/developer_features/debugMenu.md

 The Overworld Debug Menu is a series of menus that allow develoeprs to quickly debug and test functionality within their game.

 ## Enabling the Overworld Debug Menu
 By default, the Overworld Debug Menu is opened by pressing `R_BUTTON` and holding `START`.
-The menu itself and the buttons to open it can be changed in [`include/config/debug.h`](include/config/debug.h).
+The menu itself and the buttons to open it can be changed in [`include/config/debug.h`](https://github.com/rh-hideout/pokeemerald-expansion/tree/upcoming/include/config/debug.h).

 ## Constant Navigation
 ![](https://archives.bulbagarden.net/media/upload/f/f9/Fire_Blast_III.png)

-Within `pokeemerald-expansion`, all of the moves, Pokemon, items, and maps are all represented by numbers.
+Within `pokeemerald-expansion`, all of the moves, Pokémon, items, and maps are all represented by numbers.
 For example, `ITEM_POTION` is a constant that represents `28`, and `SPECIES_SERVINE` is 496.
-Most constants are defined in [`include/constants`](../include/constants).
+Most constants are defined in [`include/constants`](https://github.com/rh-hideout/pokeemerald-expansion/tree/upcoming//include/constants).

 The Overworld debug menus allow the developer to scroll through the menus to choose the number corresponding to what is desired.